Travel Guide to Pollensa in Majorca

 Eating out in Pollensa

 For foodies be prepared to eat well; the cosy, rustic Mediterranean-style cooking is sure to tempt your senses.
-And for dessert, why not try some ensaimadas and the traditional almond gateaux.
+And for dessert, why not try some ensaimadas and the traditional almond cake.

 Located in the heart of Pollensa La Fonda offers a good selection of soups, meats, fish and desserts.
 Popular dishes here include Padron style small green peppers, lobster rice and razor clams on the griddle.
 The restaurant is open from Tuesday to Sunday

 This is a popular restaurant serving delicious seafood and Mediterranean style cooking.
 There is a warm welcoming atmosphere without being too stuffy with smart casual dining.
 Popular dishes include the monkfish, seafood and rice.

 This highly rated restaurant is located on the square on Calle D’Atoni Maura.

 Nearby by places to visit